Duration: 9 minutes

 Commissioned by: Dr. Anastasia Christofakis and Mr. Brendan Kelly with the Albert Einstein High School in Kensington, MD

-Performed by: Premiere by Anastasia Christofakis, clarinet; Brendan Kelly, director; and Albert Einstein High School Orchestra
+Premiered by: Premiere by Anastasia Christofakis, clarinet; Brendan Kelly, director; and Albert Einstein High School Orchestra

 Instrumentation: Solo Clarinet, String Orchestra, and Electronics